AlexZeitler/http.js/README.md

 *Note: The NuGet package was created by [Alexander Zeitler](http://www.pdmlab.com).
 Thanks for that :-)!*

+If you need to run http.js on Internet Explorer 6 or 7 you have to add a reference to [JSON3](https://raw.github.com/bestiejs/json3/gh-pages/lib/json3.min.js) before the reference to http.js.

 ## Basic usage

 Once you created the reference, you are able to use http.js.
 You access it by `http`, which is a global object